jbae99/midterm_Fall2022/README.md

   The Support Vector Machine performed the best both before and after finding the correct parameters.
 The best results were achieved with a Polynomial kernel of Degree 3, interestingly with no Regularization parameter.
 I thought that the C value would have a greater impact on the results.
 With my selected parameters, I was able to consistently achieve accuracy scores above 0.87.

   If I were to try other methods, I would first learn about Pipeline construction and implement one.
 Additionally, I now have a better idea of how I would set up the ovverarching Class to be slightly more modifiable.
 I would attempt another Naive Bayes (one better fit to this situation), as well as possible a more complex Gaussian Process (after ensuring the class results agree with a Gaussian distribution).

+#Updates
+##Adding More Classifiers

+  I am working on adding in as many of the classifiers from SciKit Learn as possible.
+In addition, I am trying to find the best parameter combinations to use with my data.
+I am curious to see if these best-parameter classifiers will work well with other datasets as well.
+Additionally, I would like to know if different methods of cleaning the data would improve certain classifiers.